The Severity of Hazing Charges among Florida College Students

 - Felony hazing occurs when a party intentionally participates in hazing and the act ultimately results in physical injury or death to another.
 The offense carries a possible maximum sentence of five years in jail.

 By participating in hazing, college students risk their entire futures.
 Not only can they face the hazing charges, but they may be additionally charged with allegations of assault or manslaughter.
 It is sad to think that the mistakes of a young person can ruin a potentially bright future.
-That’s why it is so important for students in this situation to secure the services of an experienced attorney.
+That’s why it is so important for students in this situation to secure the services of an experienced lawyer.

 If you or your child has been charged with a hazing offense, contact the Miami based firm of Ratzan & Faccidomo, LLC today at 305-600-3519 for a confidential and free consultation.